coryhouse/a11y/README.md

 - [ ] Are form errors announced immediately, and marked as errors?
 - [ ] Are required fields marked?
 - [ ] Is Navigation well-named?
+- [ ] Can I navigate the app via the keyboard and always see what is focused?
+- [ ] When I click on a link, does it focus the proper item?
+If I click an anchor, does it focus the heading?
 - [ ] Is the markup semantic?
 Does it use the most specific tag possible.
 - [ ] Search the code: Where is `role` used?
 Could a semantic tag be used instead?
 - [ ] Are useful [landmarks](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#landmark_roles) displayed in the rotor?
 (Use good semantic markup, and apply roles when semantic markup isn't possible/sufficient)